FazeelNizam/Redux-ShoppingBag/README.md

-# Getting Started with Create React App
+# Redux Starter Project

+This is a simple shopping cart application build using React & Redux.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).